wolfgramml/NBA-Simulator/README.md

 ## Already Implemented
 <p>These features have already been implemented:</p>

-- Created txt files for each team and added all necessary info about the team
+- Created txt files for each team and added all necessary info about the teams and players
 - Parsed txt files to get info about the team and create Team objects
+- Parsed txt files to get info about each player and create Player objects
 - Created matchups for each team
 - Added all players' names and 2K attribute ratings to associated team's txt file
 - Ensured each team has 41 home games and 41 away games